projectriff/projectriff.io/_docs/022-running-on-gke-with-rbac.md

 ```

 ### install riff with RBAC
-After adding the riff Helm chart repo and setting up tiller with RBAC, you should be able to isssue the following command to install riff 0.0.3.
+After adding the riff Helm chart repo and setting up tiller with RBAC, you should be able to isssue the following commands to install kafka and riff 0.0.4.

 ```
-helm install riffrepo/riff --version 0.0.3-rbac --name demo
+kubectl create namespace riff-system helm install --name transport --namespace riff-system riffrepo/kafka helm install riffrepo/riff --version 0.0.4 --name demo
 ```

 To deploy other versions of riff, use helm search to list the available version numbers and also set `create.rbac=true`.